Leptos-Use Guide

 pub message: Signal<Option<String>>,

-send: Rc<dyn Fn(&String)>, // use Rc to make it easily cloneable
+send: Arc<dyn Fn(&String)>, // use Arc to make it easily cloneable

 }